Ecological-Complexity-Lab/infomap_ecology_package/docs/hypothesis_test.md

+# Hypothesis testing

-# 1. Built in randomisation capabilities for bipartite networks
+## 1. Built in randomisation capabilities for bipartite networks

 The function `run_infomap_monolayer` can use shuffling algorithms built into `vegan`.
 To use this, we need to set `signif=T` and provide a shuffling method to `shuff_method`.
 The shuffling methods are the ones detailed in `?vegan::commsim`.